1. Home

 With Person Hourly Rate billing, you can enter different hourly rates for each person working on the project, and the client will be billed according to those individual rates.

+Example: Jack has a rate of $85.00/hour.
+He tracked 18 hours towards the Task “Homepage Design”.
 Sally has a rate of $110.00/hour.
-She tracked 7 hours towards the Task “Homepage Copy” and 4 hours to “Blog Content”
+She tracked 7 hours towards the Task “Homepage Copy” and 4 hours to “Blog Content”.

 Total Amount Invoiced to Client: [18 x $85 + 11 x $110] = $2740